weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-2-deploy-continuous-delivery.md

 [sockshop screenshot]

-<h3 id="set-up-a-kubernetes-cluster-viewing-the-result-in-weave-cloud">Viewing the Result in Weave Cloud</h3>
+<h3 id="set-up-a-kubernetes-cluster-with-kubeadm-viewing-the-result-in-weave-cloud">Viewing the Result in Weave Cloud</h3>

-You can also view the result in Weave Cloud and also watch all of the pods as they join the cluster.
+You can also view the result in [Weave Cloud](https://cloud.weave.works/) and also watch all of the pods as they join the cluster.

 [weave cloud screenshot]

-<h3 id="set-up-a-kubernetes-cluster-run-the-load-test-on-the-cluster">Run the Load Test on the Cluster</h3>
+<h3 id="set-up-a-kubernetes-cluster-with-kubeadm-run-the-load-test-on-the-cluster">Run the Load Test on the Cluster</h3>

-After the Sock Shop has completely deployed onto the cluster, run the same load test as you did on your laptop and then view the results in Weave Cloud.
+After the Sock Shop has completely deployed onto the cluster, run a load test from your local machine and view the results in Weave Cloud.
+You should see the architecture of the application "emerge" as different pieces join up.

 ~~~
-docker run -ti --rm --name=LOAD_TEST  weaveworksdemos/load-test -h edge-router -r 100 -c 2 <host-ip:[port number]>
+docker run -ti --rm --name=LOAD_TEST  weaveworksdemos/load-test -r 10000 -c 20 -h <host-ip:[port number]>
 ~~~

 Where,